Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 ### Usage

-Python, and Boost use shape & scale for parameterization.
+Python and Boost use shape & scale for parameterization.
+Lisp-Stat and R use shape and rate for the default parametrization.
 Both forms of parametrization are common.

-Lisp-Stat and R use shape and rate for the default parametrization.
 However, since Lisp-Stat's *implementation* is based on Boost (because of the restrictive license of R), we perform the conversion $\theta=\frac{1}{\beta}$ internally.

 ### Implementation notes

-In the following table k is the shape parameter of the distribution, θ is its scale parameter, x is the random variate, p is the probability and q is (- 1 p).
+In the following table *k* is the shape parameter of the distribution, θ is its scale parameter, x is the random variate, p is the probability and q is (- 1 p).
 The implementation functions are in the [special-functions](https://github.com/Lisp-Stat/special-functions) system.

 | Function            | Implementation                             |
 |---------------------|--------------------------------------------|